-Press III for Main Menu - To select a new vehicle, use the UP and DOWN buttons, as necessary, to highlight New Vehicle, then press the ENTER button.

-Proceed to step 9. - When New Vehicle is chosen from the Select Vehicle screen, the Select Year screen displays. - Use the UP ▲ and DOWN ▼ buttons, as necessary, to highlight the desired vehicle model year, then press the ENTER ↓ button to continue.
-If necessary, select Next to view additional options. - The Select Make screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle make, then press the ENTER button to continue.
+- ▲ and DOWN ▼ buttons, as necessary, to highlight New Vehicle. then press the ENTER \(\rightarrow\) button.
+Proceed to step 9. - 9.
+When New Vehicle is chosen from the Select Vehicle screen, the Select Year screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle model year, then press the ENTER 🖊 button to continue.
+If necessary, select Next to view additional options. - The Select Make screen displays. - Use the UP and DOWN buttons, as necessary, to highlight the desired vehicle make, then press the ENTER 🖊 button to continue.
 If necessary, select Next to view additional options. - The Select Model screen displays.